1/31/2019

 Blake Fernandez

 That's great.
 Thank you.
-The second question, I suspect you guys aren't as exposed to this, but the feedback we're getting from our EMP team that's covering some of the smaller companies in the space and maybe some of the privates, we're looking at capex budgets being ratcheted back and, you know, rig count potentially coming down.
-And all of a sudden now we're hearing commentary regarding potential cost deflation in the lower 48s in those early days into 19.
-But I just didn't know if you're beginning to witness anything or if you think there's potentially some downward pressure on spending based on kind of peers cutting activity levels.
+The second question, I suspect you guys aren't as exposed to this, but the feedback we're getting from our EMP team that's covering some of the smaller companies in the space and maybe some of the privates, we're looking at CapEx budgets being ratcheted back and You know, rig count potentially coming down and all of a sudden now we're hearing commentary regarding potential cost deflation in the lower 48.
+I know it's early days into 19, but I just didn't know if you're beginning to witness anything or if you think there's potentially some downward pressure on spending based on kind of peers cutting activity levels.

 speaker